GUIDELINES FOR EVENT ORGANISERS

 The Panel will provide the necessary data to the Scrutineering stocker printer on the Tuesday prior to the event as per the above Schedule.

-Competitors whose entries are accepted after the 10:00pm Sunday deadline will not have scrutineering stickers printed but will have handwritten stickers issued on the day.
+Competitors whose entries are accepted after the Late Entry closing deadline will not have scrutineering stickers printed but will have handwritten stickers issued on the day.

 A set of blank scrutineering stickers will also be produced to allow for any unforeseen problems on the day.